Gunman arrested at Trump resort in Florida after opening fire, yelling 'anti-Trump sentiment'

 “This guy was ready for war, he was waiting for our officers to come in,” Miami-Dade Police Director Juan Perez told Miami radio station 610 WIOD.

-Perez said the man was “yelling and spewing some information about President Trump.”
-Although the exact words were unclear, Perez said it was an “anti-Trump sentiment” and the shooter “had an American flag that he did drape over the counter.”
+Perez said the man, identified as 42-year-old Doral resident Jonthan Oddi, was “yelling and spewing some information about President Trump.”
+Although the exact words were unclear, Perez said it was an “anti-Trump sentiment” and the Oddi “had an American flag that he did drape over the counter.”

-The gunman – who has not yet been identified – eventually was “neutralized” in a shootout with police.
+Police say Oddi had taken the flag from the property and was firing a handgun at chandeliers and the roof of the lobby.

+Oddi eventually was “neutralized” in a shootout with officers, suffering mutiple gunshot wounds to the legs, but he currently is in stable condition at a local hospital, police added.

 Doral and Miami-Dade officers said they were called to the scene around 1:30 a.m. local time after receiving reports of an “active shooter” and immediately jumped into the fray.